Variational characterization of the critical curve for pinning of random polymers: Variational formulas: Proof of Theorem Variational formulas: Proof of Theorem 1.4

 As in Step 1, for any $p,q>1$ such that $p^{-1}+q^{-1}=1$, we have

 and hence

-Let $N\to\infty$ followed by $z \uparrow 1$.
-For the l.h.s.\ we have the lower bound in Step 3, while the second term in the r.h.s.\ can be handled as in (\ref{annealedBound}--\ref{resann}).
-Therefore, recalling (\ref{Sdefinition}) and writing $p\log z=\log z^p$, we get
+Let $N\to\infty$ followed by $z \uparrow1$.
+For the left-hand side, we have the lower bound in Step 3, while the second term in the right-hand side can be handled as in (\ref{annealedBound}--\ref{resann}).
+Therefore, recalling (\ref {Sdefinition}) and writing $p\log z=\log z^p$, we get

 Letting $M\to\infty$ and using that $\lim_{M\to\infty} C_{-M}=1$ by (\ref{mgfcond}), we arrive at